 In this setup, an individual fan and evaporator are used to provide customized cooling to each zone or room.
 Thus, if someone in the living room is sweltering while someone down the hall is too cool, each person can adjust the local thermostat to reflect his or her needs.
 Only very minimal changes need to be made to the interior and exterior walls to accommodate this equipment.
 In fact, unlike a clunky, cumbersome window unit, you’ll hardly notice a ductless mini-split at all.

 Additional Benefits of Installing a Ductless Mini-Split in Your Older Home

 Choosing to update your older property with a ductless mini-split will provide both immediate and long-term benefits.
 These systems add tremendous value and appeal to dated properties.
 If you ever intend to put your house on the market, this is an addition that will help you attract qualified and motivated buyers in record time.
 The efficiency and overall efficacy of a ductless mini-split will also greatly increase the enjoyment that you’re able to get from your property right now.

-Get in Touch With Healthy Home Heating and Air
+Get in Touch with Healthy Home Heating & Air

 At Healthy Home Heating & Air in Monroe, we’re committed to helping all homeowners find the perfect cooling technologies for their properties and needs.
 We start our projects by carefully assessing buildings, learning their nuances, and considering the best products for supporting year-round comfort.
 Whether you want to upgrade an outdated AC unit in your older home or are interested in finding out more about ductless mini-split HVAC, we can help.
 We can also lend a hand when it comes to heating efforts and indoor air quality services.
 Call us today to get an individualized plan for creating a cooler living space now.